Cellular Assays

 - Hold red-top tubes at room temperature for 60 minutes, then centrifuge (1000g 15 minutes) to remove clotted material before withdrawing serum

-Cell sample preparation – as directed in your project consultation with Dr. Sun.
+Cell samples for flow cytometry assays - as determined in your project consultation with Dr. Sun.

 - Clearly label sample container(s) with your name, the date, and HIC project name or number.